mahima8178/lapd-crime/README.md

 ### Why SQL Jobs (not notebooks or Airflow)

-- Databricks Free / Trial = SQL Warehouse only
+- Databricks Free Trial So SQL Warehouse only
 - No long-running clusters
 - SQL tasks are:
   - version-controlled